DrewNaylor/Swounditor/README.md

 Swounditor is a fork of Audacity which focuses on removing telemetry.
 I also take issue with the new privacy policy.
 A few other forks exist, but I wanted to do things my way.
 This may be bumpy for a bit as I don't know C++.

+Aside from removing telemetry, I'll also bring the "OK...
+Audacious!" text in the About window back in some form if it's possible.

 ## Getting Started (Temporarily-archived text)

 The text here was unmodified from the original text and will be changed when I'm at my computer since it can be important, so I don't want to change it on my phone as it's difficult to focus.